-- Analysis of the near detector data to reduce the systematic errors associated to the uncertainties in the cross-section of neutrinos with nuclei.
+- Analysis of the near detector data to reduce the systematic errors associated with the uncertainties in the cross-section of neutrinos with nuclei.

-- Development of neutrino interaction models and the inclusion on event generators used for extracting physics measurements from the experiment.
+- Development of neutrino interaction models and the inclusion of event generators used for extracting physics measurements from the experiment.

-- Development of new bayesian statistical methods based on Deep Learning to improve complex data fits with many free parameters as needed by multiparameter fit of oscillation physics.
+- The development of new Bayesian statistical methods based on Deep Learning to improve complex data fits with many free parameters as needed by a multiparameter fit of oscillation physics.

 Detector research and development